patchew-project/qemu/docs/about/deprecated.rst

 remove it if nobody fixes it.
 For starters, migration-test compression tests are disabled because they fail randomly.
 If you need compression, use multifd compression methods.

+RDMA migration (since 9.1)
+''''''''''''''''''''''''''''''''''

+The QEMU project intends to remove the whole RDMA subsystem from the code base in a future release without replacement unless somebody steps up and improves the situation.
+So far, except for RDMA migration, other parts of the RDMA subsystem have been removed since 9.1.

+Due to the lack of unit tests and CI tests for RDMA migration, in the past developing cycles, a few fatal errors were introduced and broke the RDMA migration, and these issues were not fixed until some time later.

+Modern network cards (TCP/IP) can also provide high bandwidth (similar to RDMA) to handle the large amount of data generated during migration.